I only compete with myself: Sivakarthikeyan

 Q. How do you see your rise as a hero?

 To be honest, I was very uncomfortable, as an actor, in my first film, Marina.
 I knew my timing was correct, the dialogues were good, but felt inferior.
 Slowly, I started taking ‘calculated’ risks.
-I’m aware that the audience expects certain kinds of films from me, and I want to entertain them.
-Because I got an opportunity that I never dreamed of, and I never take anything for granted.
-I fear the present, and I’m working hard to retain things I’ve got.
+I am aware that the audience expects certain kinds of films from me, and I want to entertain them.
+I got an opportunity that I never dreamed of, and I never take anything for granted.
+I fear the present, and I am working hard to retain things I have got.
 I focus only on how my films perform.
 Nothing has changed in me much; just that I feel more responsible with every film.
-(Smiles) Also, I’m not an insecure person.
+(Smiles) Also, I am not an insecure person.
 I only compete with myself.

 Q. You seem to alternate your films between A, B and C centres.
 For instance, Mr Local was for the urban-centric crowd.
 Namma Veettu Pillai is for the rural lot.
 Your next, Hero is again, an urban-based outing.